Thrymheim/Python-class/README.md

 2. Write simple Python programs.
 3. Use control structures like loops and conditionals.
 4. Work with data types such as lists, dictionaries, sets and tuples.
-5. Making Classes and writing defs.
+5. Implement classes and create methods to encapsulate functionality.
 6. Write functions and understand their importance.
 7. Debug and troubleshoot simple problems in your code.